-Orange County's accumulated rainfall through early May was well below average for this period.
-Water year to date rainfall in Orange County is 3.62 inches which is 29% of normal.

-- Northern California accumulated precipitation through early May was around 84% of normal for this period.
+- Orange County's accumulated rainfall through late July was well below average for this period.
+Water year to date rainfall in Orange County is 3.66 inches which is 29% of normal. - Northern California accumulated precipitation through late June was around 84% of normal for this period.
 Water Year 2017 was the wettest water year on record.
 The Northern California snowpack was 43% of normal as of April 1st.
-The State of California was in a declared Drought Emergency that started January 2014 and just recently ended in April of 2017.
-As of late April, 37.1% of California is experiencing moderate or severe drought conditions while 65.9% of the state is experiencing abnormally dry conditions.
-The State Water Project Contractors Table A Allocation has increased to 30% as of late April. - Colorado River Basin accumulated precipitation through early May was 74% average for this period.
+The State of California was in a declared Drought Emergency that started January 2014 and ended in April of 2017.
+As of late July, 44.73% of California is experiencing moderate or severe drought conditions while 86.18% of the state is experiencing abnormally dry conditions.
+The State Water Project Contractors Table A Allocation has increased to 35% as of late May. - Colorado River Basin accumulated precipitation through late June was 70% average for this period.
 The Upper Colorado Basin snowpack was 71% of normal as of April 3.
-The Colorado River Basin saw above average conditions in WY 2017 but the region has been still trying to rebound from the previous long term drought.
-Lake Mead and Lake Powell combined have about 66% of their average storage volume for this time of year and are at 46.0% of their total capacity.
+Lake Mead and Lake Powell combined have about 58% of their average storage volume for this time of year and are at 43.7% of their total capacity.
 If Lake Mead's level falls below a "trigger" limit 1,075 ft. at the end of a calendar year, then a shortage will be declared by the US Bureau of Reclamation (USBR), impacting Colorado River water deliveries to the Lower Basin states.
-As of late April, Lake Mead levels were 9.6' above the "trigger" limit.
-The USBR predicts that the end of 2018 will not hit the "trigger" level.
+As of late July, Lake Mead levels were 2.5' above the "trigger" limit.
+The USBR predicts that the start of 2019 will not hit the "trigger" level but there is a 52% chance that the trigger level will be hit in 2020 and a 64% chance in 2021.

 - [1] Imported water for consumptive use.
 Includes "In-Lieu" deliveries and CUP water extraction.
 Excludes "Direct Replenishment" deliveries of spreading water, "Barrier Replenishment" deliveries, and deliveries into Irvine Lake. - [2] GW for consumptive use only.
 Excludes In-Lieu water deliveries and CUP water extraction that are counted with Import.
-BPP in FY '16-17 is 75%. - [3] MWDOC's estimate of monthly demand is based on the projected FY 15-16"Retail" water demand and historical monthly demand patterns. - [4] Total water usage includes IRWD groundwater agricultural use and usage by non-retail water agencies.
+BPP in FY '17-18 is 75%. - [3] MWDOC's estimate of monthly demand is based on the projected FY 15-16"Retail" water demand and historical monthly demand patterns. - [4] Total water usage includes IRWD groundwater agricultural use and usage by non-retail water agencies.

-^[1] Sum of Imported water for consumptive use (includes "In-Lieu" deliveries; excludes "Direct Replenishment "and "Barrier Replenishment") and Local water for consumptive use (includes recycled and non-potable water; excludes GWRS production, groundwater pumped to waste, and waste brine from water treatment projects.)
-Recent months numbers include some estimation.
+^[1] Sum of Imported water for consumptive use (includes "In-Lieu" deliveries; excludes "Direct Replenishment "and "Barrier Replenishment") and Local water for consumptive use (includes recycled and non-potable water and excludes GWRS production) Recent months numbers include some estimation.